gacallea/cardanoRelatedStuff/SCRIPTS.md

 ### available commands ###

-The above are only the most relatable examples of what ```jor_wrapper``` offers and can help you with.
+**The above-mentioned are only the most relatable examples** of what ```jor_wrapper``` offers and can help you with.
 For a full list of the available commands and their options, run:

 ```text
 ./jor_wrapper --help
 ```

+It will return the following.
+If you have suggestions on how to improve the ```usage``` output, please [file an issue](https://github.com/gacallea/cardanoRelatedStuff/issues) on Github.

 ```text
 Usage: 'jor_wrapper command [options]'